 The race is held every three years.
 The format requires the crews to race for up to 20 consecutive days.
 During the long stretches of racing the sailors are completely self-reliant and must be adept in cooking, first aid, and sailboat repair if needed.
 Because the race is normally more than nine months long, the competition becomes a war of attrition with nearly half of the entrants dropping out before the finish on average.

 The race was originally named the “Whitbread Round the World Yacht Race” after its original sponsor, an English brewing company.
 For many years, the race retained the original Whitbread name until the Swedish auto manufacturer, Volvo, bought the race and changed the name.
 Now called the “Volvo Ocean Race“, the involvement of Volvo has ensured the race will be continued into the future.

 Betting on Volvo Ocean Race

-There are a wide range of sites offering betting on Volvo Ocean Race, most of them are tested and reviewed at this comprehensive casino guide.
+There are a wide range of sites offering betting on Volvo Ocean Race.
 Betting on sailing is not like any other sport, you really need to know about the characteristics of sailing as well of the different teams.

 A Quest for Greatest Sailor in the World